swiss-ai-center/a-guide-to-mlops/docs/index.md

       title_highlight: maintain
       planet: comet
       body: |
-        A model in production needs watching.
-Stream prediction logs to S3 with Fluent Bit, deploy an Evidently AI dashboard on Kubernetes to compare live data against your training reference, and open drift reports as GitHub issues when data drifts.
-        Use those signals to trigger retraining workflows or roll back to a previous model version by redeploying its container image, with Git and DVC as the reproducible source of truth.
+        Stream prediction logs to S3 with Fluent Bit and deploy an Evidently AI dashboard on Kubernetes to compare live data against the training reference.
+Open drift reports as GitHub issues so the team can decide whether to retrain or roll back by redeploying a previous container image tracked in Git and DVC.
       actions:
         - type: primary
           text: Next stop